 Caroline Rose is a Senior Analyst and Head of the Strategic Vacuums program in the Human Security unit at the Newlines Institute.
 Her commentary and work on geopolitics and Middle Eastern affairs have been featured in Foreign Policy, The Independent, Alhurra, Limes Magazine, and the Atlantic Council’s MENASource.
 You can follow her on Twitter at @CarolineRose8.

-The views expressed in this article are those of the author and not an official policy or position of the Newlines Institute.
+The views expressed in this article are those of the authors and not an official policy or position of the Newlines Institute.